dpgaspar/Flask-AppBuilder/docs/views.rst

 Notice that this class derives from *BaseView* so all properties from the parent class can be overridden also.
-Notice also how label uses babel's lazy_gettext as _('text') function so that your menu item can be translated.
+Notice also how label uses babel's lazy_gettext as _('text') function so that your menu items can be translated.

 Most important Base Properties: